-Jackson State University's senior administration team, consisting of the President, Provost and Vice President for Academic Affairs Vice-President for Student Success and Chief of Staff, Vice President and Chief Financial Officer for Finance and Administration, Vice President for Institutional Advancement and External Affairs, Vice President and Director of Athletics, Associate Provost and Vice President of Research and Economic Development, and General Counsel, meets weekly to analyze both strengths and weaknesses of internal and external processes.
+Jackson State University's senior administration team, consisting of the President, Provost and Senior Vice President for Academic Affairs, Vice President for Business and Business, Vice President for Research and Economic Development, Vice President and Director of Athletics, Executive Director of Human Resources, General Counsel, Executive Director of Campus Operations, Chief Communications Officer and Associate Vice President for Marketing and Communications, Vice President for Enrollment Management, Vice President for Student Affairs, and Associate Vice President for Institutional Advancement and External Affair meets weekly to analyze both strengths and weaknesses of internal and external processes.
 Weekly assessments create opportunities for dialogue and discussion of existing and proposed policies.
 Constraints in budget and aging infrastructure become foci when new or expanded projects are requested based on timely research and University needs.